 Our free SEO checker tool assesses those factors.
 It looks at your URL and site speed, as well as your page’s title, description, and heading tags to ensure that they are optimized to help you rank for the keyword or phrase you entered.

-Our free SEO audit tool offers a comprehensive evaluation of the following 12 factors:
+Our free SEO audit tool offers a comprehensive evaluation of several factors, including: